I. DEFINITION, SCOPE

 • Certification of specialist in dermatology by the relevant national authority (Board Certification) OR status of resident in dermatology in the final year of training

-• Completion of the training in systemic dermato-oncologic therapy
+• Completion of 12 months of practical clinical training in systemic dermato-oncologic therapy

 • Attendance of at least one ESDO course

-Committee for Certification in Medical Tumour Therapy in Dermato-Oncology:
+• Successfully sustain the EADO Examination for the Certification in Medical Tumor Therapy in Dermato-Oncology

 III.
 TRAINING REQUIREMENTS